Financial Accountability Return Guide

 A deficit in both DoE Funds and Non-DoE Funds columns is acceptable if a service used all DoE Funds income as well as their Non-DoE Funds income and were required to use any retained profits to meet the shortfall to keep operating.

-Any Balance in the DoE Funds column will carry over to Part 3 – DoE Funding Surplus Overview and Declaration section.
+Any surplus balance in the DoE Funds column will carry over to Part 3 – DoE Funding Surplus Overview and Declaration section.
 This is applicable to Start Strong for Community Preschools only.
 See further information below.

 Add any additional notes on how the funds were spent.